vanyossi/artscript/README.md

 Press Convert to Run options

-### Collage (v2 In Development)
+### Collage
-- To make a Collage from input files set "Make Collage Please" to on
+- To make a Collage go to Collage tab and set the Make collage checkbox to Active mode, color green.
-- Make Collage Please checkbutton will generate a Tiled image containing all selected images.
-It will add a watermark if you set it so and a suffix.
+- Collage will generate a Tiled image containing all selected images.
+It will add a watermark if you selected one.

 # Customize: